chiar1games/docker.github.io/getting-started/part2.md

 This paradigm is how developing with Docker essentially works.
 Make a `Dockerfile` that includes the base image, grabs your code, installs dependencies, initializes variables, and runs the command.
-For running out of the box software that your app depends on (like Redis, or MySQL), it's even easier -- no `Dockerfile` is necessary at all, unless you want to make an image that has all your preferences "baked in."

 ### The app itself